basscss/basscss/README.md

 ## Vanilla CSS
 Include `basscss.min.css` (7KB) out-of-the-box or use the unminified `basscss.css` (9KB) and edit it how you see fit.

+For lighter-weight projects use `basscss-lite.min.css` (4KB), which doesn't include button, form, positioning, or theme styles.

-Adjust the font stack and theme/skin styles to customize the look and feel.
+Adjust the font stack and theme styles to customize the look and feel.

 ## SASS
 Include the files found in the `scss` folder and adjust as necessary.